yasin-uzun/SINBAD/README.md

 If you use SINBAD in your study, please cite it as follows:

-SINBAD: A pipeline for processing SINgle cell Bisulfite sequencing samples and Analysis of Data , GitHub, 2021.
+SINBAD: A pipeline for processing SINgle cell Bisulfite sequencing samples and Analysis of Data, GitHub, 2021.

 ## Contact